 This healthy Lentil Salad combines lentils with finely chopped red onions, green peppers, red peppers, cilantro and parsley.
 It's perfect to make ahead for lunch or to enjoy on the side with a piece of salmon or chicken.

 If I had to pick a favorite food, lentils would be at the top of the list.
-I love lentils, but what I’ve found is that most people either love them or they hate them.
-The reality is that many of the people who say they dislike lentils may have only tried them by alone and not in a flavorful recipe such as this one or when they have tried them, the lentils have been overcooked and are now mushy.
+I love lentils, but what I've found is that most people either love them or they hate them.
+The reality is that many of the people who say they dislike lentils may have only tried them alone or not in a flavorful recipe such as this one, or when they have tried them, the lentils have been overcooked and are now mushy.

 Lentils are a year-round staple at our house.
 In the winter, I toss them into hearty soups or in our favorite Vegetarian Sloppy Joes.
 In the summer, I love to serve them cold in dishes such as this Quinoa, Lentil and Black Bean Burrito Bowl.
 Our new favorite way to incorporate lentils is in this very simple Lentil Salad.

 This flavorful gluten-free Lentil Salad is super easy to make and ideal served as either the main course or as a side dish.

 Here's how it comes together...